Cooking Gorgeous

 • Fry the squid rings in batches (about eight at a time) for two minutes or until slightly golden brown.

-• Prepare a tray and put a wire rack, and cover the rack with a paper towel.
+• To remove excess oil, prepare a tray, place a wire rack on it, and then cover the rack with a paper towel.
 As the calamari cook, use a slotted spoon to transfer them to the prepared wire rack.
 You can use the preheated oven to 100 °C (212 °F) to keep the rings warm while the rest is frying.

 • Repeat until you are finished with all the rings and serve immediately with lemon wedges and a dipping sauce of your choice.